 When provisioning each Azure service, choose features that support disaster recovery.
 For example, in this architecture, Azure Container Registry is enabled for geo-replication.
 If a region goes down, you can still pull images from the replicated region.

 AKS can be used as a free service, but that tier doesn't offer a financially backed SLA.
-To obtain that SLA, you must choose to add the AKS Uptime SLA to your purchase.
-We recommend all production clusters use this option.
-Reserve clusters without this option for pre-production clusters.
+To obtain that SLA, you must choose Standard tier.
+We recommend all production clusters use the Standard tier.
+Reserve Free tier clusters for pre-production clusters.
 When combined with Azure Availability Zones, the Kubernetes API server SLA is increased to 99.95%.
 Your node pools, and other resources are covered under their own SLA.

 There's a cost-to-availability tradeoff for deploying the architecture across zones and especially regions.
 Some replication features, such as geo-replication in Azure Container Registry, are available in premium SKUs, which is more expensive.
 The cost will also increase because bandwidth charges that are applied when traffic moves across zones and regions.